-Even when services and amenities are nearby, they are not necessarily easily accessible, especially if they are impeded by poor sidewalks, fences, busy streets, or inadequate connectivity.
-Taylorsville should encourage establishing safe and comfortable walking routes in places they don't exist to promote accessibility to adjacent neighborhoods, services and amenities, and area bus stops.
+Even when services and amenities are nearby, they are not always easily accessible, especially if they are impeded by poor sidewalks, fences, busy streets, or limited connections.
+Taylorsville should encourage establishing safe and comfortable walking routes to promote accessibility to adjacent neighborhoods, services and amenities, and local transit stops.
 As the city works to provide safe walking routes within its neighborhoods, these routes should be connected to the city and region's trail system, so all residents can get around in an active and relaxing manner.